Try and Stop Me (book)

+Overview

 The book is mainly a compilation of anecdotes, urban legends, jokes, ghost stories, what Cerf calls "shaggy dog stories", and profiles of newsmakers.
 Celebrities profiled by Cerf include Alexander Woollcott, Gertrude Stein, Robert Emmet Sherwood, Albert Einstein, Herbert Bayard Swope, Dorothy Thompson, Monty Woolley, George Gershwin, and Lucius Beebe.

+Reception

 While reviewers called the book "a lot of stories some of which practically everybody has read or heard", the book sold well, going into eleven editions with its first publisher, Simon & Schuster, before being released in a condensed form by the magazines Reader's Scope and Omnibook Magazine.
 A special edition for the armed services was published in 1945; later that same year, it was serialized in the English newspaper the London Evening Chronicle and published in Swedish by publisher A.B.
 Ljus Forlag.
 It was later published by Pocket Books in numerous editions and was in print as late as the 1950s.

 In 1948, Cerf published a sequel called Shake Well Before Using.